boostercloud/booster/docs/README.md

 - You _subscribe_ to a **read model** using a **subscription**

 #### How to send GraphQL request
 GraphQL uses two existing protocols _HTTP_ and _WebSocket_.
-The reason for the WebSocket protocol is that, in order for subscriptions to work, there must be a way for the server to send data to clients when there is a change in a subscription.
-HTTP doesn't allow that, as it is always the client the one who initiates the request.
+HTTP is for regular [Queries and Mutations](https://graphql.org/learn/queries/).
+On the other hand, the WebSocket protocol is what makes [Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/) possible.
+This protocol allows the server to send data to clients when there is a change on the server's side.

 This is the reason why Booster provisions two main URLs: the **httpURL** and the **websocketURL** (they are listed in the [application outputs](#application-outputs)).
 You use the "httpURL" to send GraphQL queries and mutations, and the "websocketURL" to send subscriptions.